 Mule deer population growth in New Mexico is highly dependent on the amount and timing of precipitation.
-If moisture levels and timing are appropriate, fawn survival and recruitment will increase, and consecutive years of good rainfall are important to grow a deer population.
+If moisture levels and timing are appropriate, fawn survival and recruitment can increase, and consecutive years of good rainfall are important to grow a deer population.
 During periods of drought, or if the summer monsoon rains arrive late in the summer, fawn survival may be low resulting in declining populations.
-New Mexico has been in a drought over the last couple years which has resulted in lower recruitment.
-Precipitation for the 2020-2021 winter and early spring was low throughout the state.
-Moisture and growing conditions in recent years have altered between above average moisture and drought, but there have been enough beneficial moisture years to allow the population to remain stable throughout the state.
+New Mexico has been in a long-term drought which has resulted in reduced recruitment.
+Moisture and growing conditions in recent years have altered between above average moisture and drought, but there have been enough beneficial moisture years to allow the population to remain stable throughout the state with local variation.
+New Mexico received very good precipitation during the 2021 summer monsoons while 2020-2021 winter precipitation was average.
+The 2021 spring and early summer precipitation has been poor throughout the state.

 In addition to precipitation, wildfires can improve habitat and lead to population growth.
-Wildfires that occurred within the last 10-15 years have reset mature forest stands to early successional habitat stages; these burned areas provide excellent hiding cover and nutritious forage for mule deer.
-As a result, deer populations in recently burned areas show continued signs of growth.
+Beneficial wildfires that occurred within the last 10-15 years have reset mature forest stands to early successional habitat stages; these burned areas provide excellent hiding cover and nutritious forage for mule deer.
+As a result, deer populations in recently burned areas show continued signs of growth in recent years.
+It is currently unknown how the 2022 fire season will impact deer populations.

-The Department conducts annual post-hunt aerial surveys in December to obtain composition ratios for select Game Management Units (GMU).
-During the winter 2020 post-hunt survey, the statewide buck to doe ratio was 34 bucks:100 does (Figure 1); this is consistent with the long-term average.
-The 2020 fawn to doe ratio was similar to the 2019 surveys (36 fawns:100 does).
-This is consistent with the long-term trend across the state.
-The Department continues to refine aerial survey methods to also estimate deer densities in the surveyed GMUs while continuing to obtain composition ratios.
+The Department conducts post-hunt aerial surveys annually in December to obtain composition ratios for select Game Management Units (GMU).
+During the winter 2021 post-hunt survey, the statewide buck to doe ratio was 27 bucks:100 does (Figure 1); this is slightly below the long-term average.
+The 2021 fawn recruitment was higher than the long-term average.
+The Department estimated 45 fawns:100 does which is higher than the long-term trend.
+With another year of improved recruitment, we could start to see an increase in some populations.